 - Storage is more important than the number of berths.

-- It is always better to have a few big spaces, both below and on deck, than a lot of cramped ones.
+- It is always better to have a few usable spaces, both below and on deck, than a lot of cramped ones just to tick someone’s “I want” box.

 - Simple and elegant will always win over complex, even if the simple answer involves some inconvenience.